Acetic acid: Ethylene oxidation

-Acetaldehyde may be prepared from ethylene via the Wacker process, and then oxidised as above.
+Acetaldehyde may be prepared from ethylene via the Wacker process, and then oxidized as above.

-In more recent times, chemical company Showa Denko, which opened an ethylene oxidation plant in Ōita, Japan, in 1997, commercialised a cheaper single-stage conversion of ethylene to acetic acid.
+In more recent times, chemical company Showa Denko, which opened an ethylene oxidation plant in Ōita, Japan, in 1997, commercialized a cheaper single-stage conversion of ethylene to acetic acid.
 The process is catalyzed by a palladium metal catalyst supported on a heteropoly acid such as silicotungstic acid.
 A similar process uses the same metal catalyst on silicotungstic acid and silica:

 It is thought to be competitive with methanol carbonylation for smaller plants (100–250 kt/a), depending on the local price of ethylene.

-The approach will be based on utilizing a novel selective photocatalytic oxidation technology for the selective oxidation of ethylene and ethane to acetic acid.
-Unlike traditional oxidation catalysts, the selective oxidation process will use UV light to produce acetic acid at ambient temperatures and pressure.

 Oxidative fermentation

 For most of human history, acetic acid bacteria of the genus Acetobacter have made acetic acid, in the form of vinegar.
 Given sufficient oxygen, these bacteria can produce vinegar from a variety of alcoholic foodstuffs.
 Commonly used feeds include apple cider, wine, and fermented grain, malt, rice, or potato mashes.
 The overall chemical reaction facilitated by these bacteria is:

 A dilute alcohol solution inoculated with Acetobacter and kept in a warm, airy place will become vinegar over the course of a few months.
 Industrial vinegar-making methods accelerate this process by improving the supply of oxygen to the bacteria.

-The first batches of vinegar produced by fermentation probably followed errors in the winemaking process.
-If must is fermented at too high a temperature, acetobacter will overwhelm the yeast naturally occurring on the grapes.
-As the demand for vinegar for culinary, medical, and sanitary purposes increased, vintners quickly learned to use other organic materials to produce vinegar in the hot summer months before the grapes were ripe and ready for processing into wine.
-This method was slow, however, and not always successful, as the vintners did not understand the process.

 One of the first modern commercial processes was the "fast method" or "German method", first practised in Germany in 1823.
 In this process, fermentation takes place in a tower packed with wood shavings or charcoal.
 The alcohol-containing feed is trickled into the top of the tower, and fresh air supplied from the bottom by either natural or forced convection.
 The improved air supply in this process cut the time to prepare vinegar from months to weeks.

 Nowadays, most vinegar is made in submerged tank culture, first described in 1949 by Otto Hromatka and Heinrich Ebner.
 In this method, alcohol is fermented to vinegar in a continuously stirred tank, and oxygen is supplied by bubbling air through the solution.
 Using modern applications of this method, vinegar of 15% acetic acid can be prepared in only 24 hours in batch process, even 20% in 60-hour fed-batch process.